 Do a role questionnaire

-The best thing you can do to understand why your not attracting enough candidates, is to start with the question "what is our ideal candidate looking for?"
+The best thing you can do to understand why you're not attracting enough candidates, is to start with the question "what is our ideal candidate looking for?"
 Don't try to answer this question by speculating, but put your research hat on and give someone a call who is in the role you are hiring for.

 Let's say you're hiring a designer.
 Talk to a designer to find out what someone in that role values in their work and working environment.
 Find out what makes them tick and be sure to get their input on the job post you created.
 Also, take some time to ask them where they hang out on the internet so you can start thinking about how to reach candidates better.
 The key to attracting talent is understanding how your ideal candidates really tick.

 Tip: Use this questionnaire